BillTheBest/promethius/README.md

 </div>
 ```

-And finally let's hook up the widget to a scheduler and run it every 5 seconds
+And finally let's hook up the widget to a scheduler and run it every 5 seconds.
+This is done in app/Global.scala

 ```scala